OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 - `npm run watch`: builds for development and automatically rebuilds when a source file is saved
 - `npm run build-dev`: builds for development once
 - `npm run build`: builds for production
-- `npm run dev-server`: runs the web server used for development
+- `npm run start:server`: runs the web server used for development

 You can use the following tasks to start debugging on desktop or online.
 - `npm run start:desktop`: Starts Excel on desktop and sideloads your add-in.